JD9999/Project-Turtle/README.md

 ## What is the goal?
 The goal is to create a UEFI application to read images off a drive and display them on a screen, like an electronic advertising sign.
-However, using this program would bypass an operating system entirely, completely removing lots of the complexity and possible issues that could come from underlying software e.g. Windows.
+However, using this program would bypass an operating system entirely, completely removing lots of the complexity and possible issues that could come from underlying software (e.g. Windows).
 It would also make for an extremely light-weight purpose-built system.

 ## How close is it to the goal?